 Use Multiple Savings Accounts and Products

 If you’ve decided that you want to save toward several savings goals at once, it’s smart to open different accounts for each goal as mentioned above.
 I’ve mentioned in the past the benefit of using local financial institutions such as credit unions.
 When you choose the right credit union bank or other financial institution, you can open up savings accounts of different types.
 Each type of account could be better suited to a specific goal that you have.
-If you want to maximize your savings, you can lock them away for a few years.
+If you want to maximize your savings, you can lock them away for a few years with fixed index annuities.
 Or if you want instant access to your emergency savings, a standard savings account could work for you.
 A health savings account can ensure you have money for medical costs, while an IRA can get you prepared for retirement.

 Find Tools to Monitor Your Savings